Mermaids (charity): Formation and leadership

 Mermaids was founded in 1995 by a group of parents of gender nonconforming children, originally acting as a small helpline.
-It aims to provide support for transgender youths up to 20 years of age.
-Mermaids became a Charitable incorporated organisation in 2015.
+It aims to provide support for transgender youth up to 20 years of age.
+Mermaids became a charitable incorporated organisation in 2015.

-Susie Green was the chief executive from January 2016 until 25 November 2022 when she resigned.
+Susie Green was the chief executive from January 2016 until 25 November 2022 when she was dismissed because the trustees had lost confidence in her ability to lead the organisation.
 Previously she worked as an IT manager at the Citizens Advice Bureau in Leeds.
 Green was a trustee of Mermaids for four years from 2011.
 Her daughter is one of the youngest individuals in the UK to have transitioned surgically.

-Lauren Stoner is interim chief executive since December 2022.
+Lauren Stoner was made interim chief executive in December 2022 and was appointed CEO for two years in February 2024.

+In August 2023, it was announced that Belinda Bell would be stepping down as chair of the charity, while remaining as a trustee.
+Kathryn Downs, who is transgender, became chair in February 2024.

+In September 2025, it was announced that Kathryn Downs would step down from her trustee role to become Interim CEO after Lauren Stoner stepped down.

-Lobbying the Tavistock Gender Identity Development Service
+The Tavistock Gender Identity Development Service

-In the years from 2000, Mermaids alongside another campaign group, GIRES (Gender Identity Research and Education Society), lobbied clinicians at the NHS Gender Identity Development Service (GIDS) for early interventions on children.
-After taking her child to Boston in 2007 to receive puberty blockers, Susie Green worked to make them available in Britain from GIDS.
-In response, GIDS began prescribing blockers from 2011 onwards, making them widely available in response to demand from families.
-Clinical psychologist Kirsty Entwistle, on the GIDS staff from 2017, said: "Those who'd connected with Mermaids were terrified, because they'd been told that their child was going to kill themselves if they didn't get blockers."
-GIDS describes suicide as "extremely rare".
+In the years from 2000, Mermaids alongside another campaign group, GIRES (Gender Identity Research and Education Society), lobbied clinicians at NHS Gender Identity Development Service (GIDS) to allow children access to early treatments such as puberty blockers.
+GIDS began prescribing blockers from 2011 onwards, making them widely available in response to demand from families.
+Green said: "...we don't have any say on how they operate, how they prescribe, what they do in terms of the process."

 In July 2022, NHS England decided to close GIDS and replace it with regional healthcare centres, following the publication of the independent Cass Review.
-In response to the decision, Mermaids CEO Susie Green was "cautiously optimistic", but expressed concerns that priority would be given to mental health over medical care.
+In response to the decision, Mermaids CEO Susie Green said she was "cautiously optimistic", but expressed concerns that priority would be given to psychological treatments over medical care.
 She said: "We would not want any further barriers to be put in place in terms of access to medical intervention."

-Harassment of staff
+Online harassment of staff

 In 2017, Mermaids reported that it and its volunteers had been the victims of online harassment.
 CEO Green stated that she had been falsely accused of forcibly castrating her transgender daughter, Jackie.
-Her daughter maintained that "If my mum had not helped me, I would not be here today" and transgender journalist Paris Lees wrote: "Susie Green is saving lives and I wish my parents had known about Mermaids when I was growing up".
-Green raised concerns "that the social media backlash may put people off coming to the charity for help."
+Her daughter said, "If my mum had not helped me, I would not be here today".
+Journalist Paris Lees, who is transgender, wrote: "Susie Green is saving lives and I wish my parents had known about Mermaids when I was growing up."
+Green raised concerns "that the social media backlash may put people off coming to the charity for help".